 Cake inspired by Hieronymus Bosch.
-Tortik Annushka/My Modern Met.
+Photograph by Tortik Annushka via My Modern Met.

 Cake inspired by Sandro Botticelli.
-Laura Saporiti Pastry and Cake Art/Pinterest.
+Photograph by Laura Saporiti Pastry and Cake Art via Pinterest.

 Cake inspired by Leonardo da Vinci.
-Italian Sugar Dream Collaboration/Pinterest.
+Photograph by Italian Sugar Dream Collaboration via Pinterest.

 Cake inspired by Rachel Ruysch.
-Amy DeGiulio of Sugar Flower Cake Shop/Pinterest.
+Photograph by Amy DeGiulio of Sugar Flower Cake Shop via Pinterest.

 French painter Claude Monet was one of the precursors of Impressionism.
 The name of this art movement even originated from one of his paintings – although not with a complimentary intention.
-Unlike the first Impressionist paintings, this Waterlilies-inspired cake will certainly be a success with the public.
+Unlike the first Impressionist paintings, this Waterlilies-inspired cake will certainly be successful with the public.